yanalunaterra/nanoid-c/openbsd/README.md

 ## Overview

-A Nano ID is a unique string ID where each character is an alphanumeric, a hyphen, or an underscore.
-Think of it as a random unpadded [Base64url][] string.
+Nano IDs are unique string IDs where each character is an alphanumeric, a hyphen, or an underscore.
+Think of them as random unpadded [Base64url][] strings.
 You've already seen this ID format elsewhere: on YouTube.

-By default, a Nano ID is 21 characters long.
-6 bits of entropy per character, 126 bits per ID.
+A default-sized Nano ID is 21 characters long: 126 bits of entropy at 6 bits per character.

 [Base64url]: https://datatracker.ietf.org/doc/html/rfc4648#section-5